 Make it!
 The perfect combination of crisp and creamy.
-This potato and dip combination is a great one to serve as a little snack food, a side dish or great to bring to a cook out!
-It's all about the dip.
+These Crispy Garlic Potatoes with a Creamy Chive Dip can be served as a little snack food, a side dish or great to bring to a cook out!
+It’s all about the dip.

 Today, I’m kicking off with this fantastic potato and dip recipe.
 Well, to be honest it’s as easy as it looks and the prep time was hardly anything.
 And so tasty!
 The dip was excellent and I already can’t wait to make it again.
 Which might even be today.

 And these would go great with the Meatballs in Tomato Sauce!